Barangaroo ferry wharf

 Barangaroo ferry wharf is a ferry wharf located on the eastern side of Darling Harbour, in Sydney, Australia.
 The wharf is the major public transport link of the Barangaroo precinct, situated west of the Sydney central business district.
 The complex consists two wharves, with provision for a third wharf in the future.
-It is serviced by Sydney Ferries' F3 Paramatta River and F4 Pyrmont Bay services.
-The wharf opened on 26 June 2017.
+It is serviced by Sydney Ferries' F3 Parramatta River and F4 Pyrmont Bay services.
+It opened on 26 June 2017.

 Barangaroo was built on the premise of being a second major terminal for the Sydney Ferries network, after Circular Quay.
 The third ferry wharf in the history of the Sydney Ferries network to be situated in Darling Harbour, it serves as a replacement for King Street Wharf 3, designed as a long-term solution to a conclusion made by the Walker Report, which called for easing of congestion through a second terminal at Darling Harbour.
-Originally scheduled to be opened in 2016, construction of the wharf was delayed by a year, and was controversial for many alleged occupational health and safety violations, which resulted in the death of a worker in February 2017.

 History

 Background

 Ferry services to the Darling Harbour precinct were originally serviced by the Darling Harbour Aquarium wharf.
 This was the only wharf to service Darling Harbour until Pyrmont Bay was opened in the early 2000s.
 In 2007, the Walker Report recommended a new ferry terminal at Darling Harbour be built to ease congestion on the network, especially at Circular Quay.
 The wharf was to be situated at the Darling Harbour wharf, and services to the Aquarium wharf, 250 metres to the east, phased out.
 Thus Darling Harbour wharf, which was a stop on the Parramatta River service, was chosen as a site for a new terminal.
 The Aquarium wharf continued to operate as part of Darling Harbour ferry services until 10 October 2010, when as part of a new timetable change all Sydney Ferries services were diverted to Darling Harbour.

 The Barangaroo area, which had been a derelict port for years, had been a long-proposed site for urban renewal.
 Following proposals put forward by the Sydney Harbour Foreshore Authority and reviews by the O'Farrell State Government, major construction and redevelopment at Barangaroo began in 2011.
 In May 2013, the State Government outlined plans to build a new terminal at Barangaroo to replace Darling Harbour.
-As well as allowing for additional services on the F3 Paramatta River route, the increased capacity will allow other routes, such as a then-envisioned potential extension of the F7 Eastern Suburbs route, to also use the new wharves.
+As well as allowing for additional services on the F3 Parramatta River route, the increased capacity will allow other routes, such as a then-envisioned potential extension of the F7 Eastern Suburbs route, to also use the new wharves.
 It was proposed that all Sydney Ferries routes that used the Darling Harbour wharf will be rerouted to Barangaroo, with Darling Harbour to be decommissioned and handed back to private operation.